Misterio77/drupal-12factor/README.md

 - Investigate possibility of having source code out of webroot entirely ([drupal-paranoia](https://github.com/drupal-composer/drupal-paranoia)?)
 - Make caddyfile more explicit about what is served
-  - Avoid depending on the php router to serve public files
+  - Avoid depending on the PHP router to serve public files